MrLunar/carpenter/ubuntu-16.04/README.md

   - [Virtualbox](https://www.virtualbox.org/) ~5.1.22
   - [Packer](https://www.packer.io/) ~1.0.0
   - [Vagrant](https://www.vagrantup.com/) ~v1.9.4
-  - A terminal running Bash (Git Bash is fine for Windows)
+  - A bash terminal (Git Bash is fine for Windows)

 The versions are what these templates have been tested against.
 Your mileage may vary against other versions.